 Our elders are often heard reminiscing nostalgically about those good old Portuguese days, the Portuguese and their famous loaves of bread.
 Those eaters of loaves might have vanished but the makers are still there.
 We still have amongst us the mixers, the moulders and those who bake the loaves.
 Those age-old, time-tested furnaces still exist.
 The fire in the furnaces has not yet been extinguished.
-The thud and jingle of reminiscing nostalgically thinking fondly of the past First Flight the traditional baker's bamboo, heralding his arrival in the morning, can still be heard in some places.
+The thud and jingle of reminiscing nostalgically thinking fondly of the past the traditional baker's bamboo, heralding his arrival heralding in the morning, can still be heard in some places.
 Maybe the father is not alive but the son still carries on the family profession.
 These bakers are, even today, known as pader in Goa.
 During our childhood in Goa, the baker used to be our friend, companion and guide.
 He used to come at least twice a day.
 Once, when he set out in the morning on his selling round, and then again, when he returned after emptying his huge basket.
 The jingling thud of his bamboo woke us up from sleep and we ran to meet and greet him.
-Why was it so?
-Was it for the love of the loaf?
-Not at all.
-The loaves were bought by some Paskine or Bastine, the maid-servant of the house!
+Why was the maid-servant of the house!
 What we longed for were those bread-bangles which we chose carefully.
+Sometimes it was sweet bread of special make.